The 18 Best Places to See Fall Foliage in the USA

 8. Smugglers’ Notch State Park, Vermont

-One of four state parks located within Mount Mansfield State Forest, Smugglers’ Notch State Park is named for the narrow pass in the Green Mountains where Vermonters used to smuggle liquor from Canada during Prohibition.
-A mere 13 minutes by car from the town of Stowe—known as “Fall’s Color Capital”—the park is popular in all seasons, but it comes most alive in autumn, when the trees turn every shade of yellow, orange, and red.
+One of four state parks located within Mount Mansfield State Forest, Smugglers’ Notch State Park is named for the narrow pass in the Green Mountains where Vermonters used to smuggle goods from Canada in the 1800s.
+During autumn, those mountains turn into a showcase of red, yellow, and orange.
+The park is a must-stop on a fall road trip throughout the state—a mere 10 or so minutes by car brings travelers to the town of Stowe, which calls itself “Fall’s Color Capital”.

 Decor touches like aspen tree wallpaper, deer motifs, and indoor fireplaces give the centrally located Field Guide Lodge a cozy, escape-to-the-woods atmosphere.
-And if you’re not ready to go indoors, worry not—the property has outdoor firepits and a hot tub to gather around (or in) after the sun goes down.
+And if you’re not ready to go indoors, worry not—the property has outdoor firepits and a seasonal hot tub to enjoy after the sun goes down.

-Colorful fall scene with brilliant foliage of a mountain landscape in Manchester, Vermont.
+Colorful fall foliage, with a rust-colored mountain in background

 Manchester is one of the best places to see Vermont’s maple trees change colors.